Navaratri: Day 9 – Siddhidatri

-On the last day of the festival also known as Navami (ninth day), people pray to Siddhidhatri.
+On the last day of the festival also known as Navami (ninth day), people pray to Siddhidhatri ("Giver of Perfection").
 Sitting on a lotus, she is believed to possess and bestows all types of Siddhis.
-Here she has four hands.
-Also known as Mahalakshmi, The purple colour of the day portrays an admiration towards nature's beauty.
-Siddhidatri is Parvati, the wife of Lord Shiva.
-Siddhidhatri is also seen as the Ardhanarishvara form of Shiva and Shakti.
-It is believed that one side of Lord Shiva’s body is that of Goddess Siddhidatri.
+She mainly bestows eight types of siddhis–anima (the ability to reduce one's body to the size of an atom), mahima (the ability to expand one's body to an infinitely large size), garima (the ability to become heavy or dense), laghima (the ability to become weightless or lighter than air), prapti (the ability to realize whatever one desires), prakamya (the ability to access any place in the world), isitva (the ability to control all material elements or natural forces) and vasitva (the ability to force influence upon anyone).
+Here, she has four hands.
+Also known as Goddess Mahalakshmi, The purple colour of the day portrays an admiration towards nature's beauty.
+Goddess Siddhidatri is Parvati, the wife of Shiva.
+Goddess Siddhidhatri is also seen as the Ardhanarishvara form of God Shiva and Goddess Shakti.
+It is believed that one side of God Shiva's body is that of Goddess Siddhidatri.
 Therefore, he is also known by the name of Ardhanarishwara.
-According to Vedic scriptures, Lord Shiva attained all the siddhis by worshipping this Goddess.
+According to Vedic scriptures, God Shiva attained all the siddhis by worshipping this goddess.

-In most parts of India, tools and weapons are worshiped in a ritual called Ayudha Puja.
+In most parts of India, tools and weapons are worshipped in a ritual called Ayudha Puja.
 Many businesses also grant a holiday to their employees on this day.

+Day 10 – Dussehra or Vijayadashami

+Vijayadashami is observed for different reasons and celebrated differently in various parts of the Indian subcontinent.
+In the southern, eastern, northeastern, and some northern states of India, Vijayadashami marks the end of Durga Puja, commemorating Goddess Durga's victory against the buffalo-demon Mahishasura to restore and protect dharma.

+Dussehra, in Hinduism, is a holiday marking the triumph of Lord Rama, an avatar of Lord Vishnu, over the 10-headed demon king Ravana, who abducted Lord Rama's wife, Sita.
+The festival's name is derived from the Sanskrit words dasha (“ten”) and hara (“defeat”).
+Symbolizing the victory of good over evil, Dussehra is celebrated on the 10th day of the month of Ashvina (September–October), the seventh month of the Hindu calendar, with the appearance of the full moon, an event called the “bright fortnight” (shukla paksha).
+Dussehra coincides with the culmination of the nine-day Navratri festival and with the tenth day of the Durga Puja festival.
+For many, it marks the beginning of preparation for Diwali, which occurs 20 days after Dussehra.

 Regional practices

 Navaratri is celebrated in different ways throughout India.
 Certain people revere different aspects of Durga and some people fast while others feast.
 The Chaitra Navaratri culminates in Ram Navami and the Sharada Navaratri culminates in Durga Puja and Vijayadashami.